jdaigle/Horton/README.txt

 -u  USERNAME		SQL Server Login Username
 -p  PASSWORD		SQL Server Login Password
--a                  Unattended process (useful for integration environments)
+-a                  Unattended process (useful for integration environments) -t          Runs the tool in testing mode (only displays the scripts that will change, does not execute them)

 When you use the "-i" argument you do not need to specify the username or password.